kquiet/auto-browser/README.md

 constructing and executing scripts of browser actions in applications.

-Using [selenium][], you can manipulate the browser to perform almost any action as you usually do with a mouse and a keyboard, e.g., log in to an ecommerce site and place orders.
+Using [selenium][], you can manipulate the browser to perform almost any action as you usually do with a mouse and a keyboard, e.g., log in to an e-commerce site and place orders.

 However, webdriver
 [is not thread-safe](https://github.com/SeleniumHQ/selenium/wiki/Frequently-Asked-Questions#user-content-q-is-webdriver-thread-safe)
 , so there is still a lot of cumbersome work to do when you want to:

-- execute multiple scripts of browser actions synchronizedly on a webdriver instance without breaking each other
+- execute multiple scripts of browser actions concurrently against a webdriver instance without breaking each other
-- avoid blocking the other script of browser actions while performing wait-like actions on a webdriver instance
+- avoid blocking the other script of browser actions while performing wait alike actions on a webdriver instance

-Auto-browser handles these internally and provides a fluent way to construct a script of browser actions as an object, enabling custom scheduling of scripts.
+Auto-browser handles these internally and provides a fluent way to construct a script of browser actions as an object, enabling cooperation of scripts.

 ## Supported browser
 Currently only Chrome/Chromium/Firefox are supported because it should be enough